syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 'Appends the TOC field with LowerHeadingLevel and UpperHeadingLevel to determine the TOC entries

-Dim toc As TableOfContent = paragraph.AppendTOC(1, 3)
+Dim TOC As TableOfContent = paragraph.AppendTOC(1, 3)

-toc.UseHeadingStyles = False
+TOC.UseHeadingStyles = False

 'Sets the TOC level style based on the created TOC

-toc.SetTOCLevelStyle(2, "Mystyle")
+TOC.SetTOCLevelStyle(2, "My style")

 'Adds the section into the Word document